nicolas-miari/nicolas-miari.github.io/_pages/apps/fun_with_groups/FunWithGroups.markdown

 published: true
 ---

-### Fun with Groups is mathematics for kids but with a twist.
+### Fun with Groups is mathematics for kids, but with a twist.

 Instead of the tired reinforcing of arithmetic and other elementary mathematics that kids